 PSY 100 Introduction to Psychology (3) Basic introduction to the major areas of psychology with an emphasis on learning, perception, motivation, emotion, personality, abnormal behavior, psychotherapy, thinking, child development, and the brain and behavior.
-Fulfills the general education requirement in social science.
+Fulfills the Bonaventure Program requirement in social science.
 An entrance requirement for psychology majors.

-PSY 227 Social Psychology (3) A discussion of the areas on the border between psychology and sociology related to social cognition, social influence, and social relations.
+PSY 227Social Psychology(3)A discussion of the areas on the border between psychology and sociology related to social cognition, social influence, and social relations.

+cognition, social influence, and social relations.
 Topics include areas such as attitude change, attribution theory, person perception, conformity, persuasion, prejudice, attraction, altruism, aggression and prejudice.
 Prerequisite: PSY 100.
 (Same as SOC 227.)

-PSY 236 Child Psychology (3) This first course in the development sequence covers development from conception to adolescence.
+PSY 236 Child Psychology (3)

+This first course in the development sequence covers development from conception to adolescence.
 Both a theoretical and applied approach are emphasized.
 Special areas of coverage include: pre-natal development and teratogenic factors; birth and maturation; and physical, perceptual, intellectual, psychosocial, and moral development.
 This course is designed for both majors and non-majors.